-- 1.2.1 To ensure that major risks are identified and managed as part of an overarching policy with a view to promoting children's welfare. - 1.2.2 To meet the ISSR requirement for a written risk assessment policy to be in place and to meet the requirement for leadership in and management of schools. - 1.2.3 To ensure that suitable and sufficient risk assessments are undertaken for activities where there is likely to be significant risk including school trips - 1.2.4 That identified control measures are implemented to control risk so far as reasonably practicable. - 1.2.5 That those affected by school activities have received suitable information on what to do. - 1.2.6 That the risk management strategy and risk assessments are recorded and reviewed when appropriate. - 1.2.7 To identify those in the school responsible for conducting risk assessment and monitoring its implementation.
+- To ensure that major risks are identified and managed as part of an overarching policy with a view to promoting children's welfare. - To meet the ISSR requirement for a written risk assessment policy to be in place and to meet the requirement for leadership in and management of schools. - To ensure that suitable and sufficient risk assessments are undertaken for activities where there is likely to be significant risk including school trips - That identified control measures are implemented to control risk so far as reasonably practicable. - That those affected by school activities have received suitable information on what to do. - To identify those in the school responsible for conducting risk assessment and monitoring its implementation.